Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 2. Theory Over Practice: Traditional programs rely on a theory-based learning model, where students learn frameworks such as Porter’s Five Forces, Marketing Mix, and SWOT analysis.
 Though case-based learning adds value, nothing comes close to experiencing the messy, incomplete, and conflicting priorities of solving real business problems.

-3. Lack of Cross-functional Specialization: Traditional MBA programs are divided into specializations, but modern job roles require cross-functional skills.
-For example, a product manager should be aware of user psychology, financial trade-offs, technical constraints, and logistics.
-This is why isolated specialization should be replaced with integrative thinking across functions.
+3. Absence of Cross-functional Specialization: Traditional MBA programs are structured around specializations, whereas modern job functions demand cross-functional skills.
+For example, user psychology, financial trade-offs, technical constraints, and logistics are elements a product manager should understand.
+This is why isolated specialization is supposed to be replaced by integrative thinking that spans various functions.

 4. Less Focus on Experimentation and Revenue: Traditional MBA programs rarely expose students to revenue and rapid iteration cycles of digital businesses.
-Students may learn marketing strategies, but they rarely run A/B tests or optimize pricing based on real customer behavior.
+Marketing strategies may be taught to students; however, they are rarely exposed to A/B testing or to price optimization based on actual customer behavior.
 Academic feedback loops move slowly, unlike the real-time decision-making that high-growth companies require.

-5. Faculty of Academicians over Practitioners: Traditional B-school faculty are often made up of academicians with limited industry experience.
-While they provide strong theoretical knowledge, they often omit practical execution skills.
-This gap leaves students with only framework knowledge who are unprepared to handle real business challenges.
+5. Faculty of Academicians over Practitioners: Traditional B-school faculty are most often composed of academicians with little industry experience.
+They have good theoretical knowledge but, in most cases, lack practical execution skills.
+This disconnect leaves students with only a theoretical framework, which is not ready to address real business problems.

 How the Market Is Responding: The Rise of Industry-First Education

-Marketing education is changing fast, and instead of just teaching frameworks like the 4Ps, industry-ready programs are now building digital analytics, growth experiments, AI-driven marketing, and eCommerce directly into the curriculum.
-Students learn by doing: they launch real campaigns, track attribution, and optimize funnels using tools such as Google Analytics and Meta Ads Manager.
+Marketing education is evolving rapidly, and rather than simply imparting generic models, industry-relevant courses are now integrating digital analytics, growth experiments, AI-driven marketing, and eCommerce into their curriculum.
+Students now learn by doing, as they actually get to create campaigns, track attribution, and optimize funnels with tools such as Google Analytics and Meta Ads Manager.

 This change is happening because companies cannot spend a year training new hires on basic skills, as business moves too quickly for that.
 Employers want people who can add value from day one, people who know how to read dashboards, design experiments, interpret user data, and make decisions with incomplete information.